ethereum/remix-project/apps/remix-ide/team-best-practices.md

  - We release an `x.0.0` if there's a fundamental change in our UX design, which means users will need to readapt the way they use the app
  - after a week finishes, we publish/release a new version as **remix-beta.ethereum.org** and inform users so early adopters can test. after another week, when the next finished work is released as **remix-beta.ethereum.org**, the previous one becomes **remix.ethereum.org** and all users can start using it
  - a bot to automatically notify users about upcoming features on all channels whenever **remix-beta.ethereum.org** is updated
- - in case it's a major version increase - this announcement should be specially marked so ppl can check early instead of being confronted with drastic changes when **remix.ethereum.org** updates
+ - in case it's a major version increase - this announcement should be specially marked so people can check early instead of being confronted with drastic changes when **remix.ethereum.org** updates
 ### maintenance:
  - Setting up a "bug" time where we each take a bug for which:
      - We feel comfortable to deal with